reframe-hpc/reframe/docs/config_reference.rst

    .. versionadded:: 3.8.2
       Support for the OAR scheduler is added.

+   .. versionadded:: 3.11.0
+      Support for the LSF scheduler is added.

    .. note::

       The way that multiple node jobs are submitted using the SGE scheduler can be very site-specific.